untitaker/python-atomicwrites/README.rst

   <https://social.msdn.microsoft.com/Profile/doug%20e.%20cook>`_, who appears
   to be a Microsoft employee:

-      FAQ: Is MoveFileEx atomic
-      Frequently asked question: Is MoveFileEx atomic if the existing and new files are both on the same drive?
+      Question: Is MoveFileEx atomic if the existing and new files are both on the same drive?

       The simple answer is "usually, but in some cases it will silently fall-back